Note: Originally posted in 2018, it felt timely to refresh this piece in light of the global pandemic inspiring people to found even more nonprofits.

-About a year ago I was teaching a class on fundraising for a local university.
+Several years ago I was teaching a class on fundraising for a local university.
 Bright kids, good questions.
-After the session, one student approached with a question I asked her to clarify, to which she responded: “Because I want to start my own nonprofit.”
+After the session, one student approached with an inquiry, and when I asked her to clarify, she responded: “Because I want to start my own nonprofit.”

-I’m not one to crush dreams, though in that moment I felt like the Hulk (smash).
-She explained what her nonprofit would do, which was to provide super-specialized care to a hyper-select population of women-in-need — essentially, Planned Parenthood with a different logo.
+I’m not (generally) one to crush dreams, though in that moment I felt like The Hulk — smash!
+The student explained what her new nonprofit would do, which was to provide hyper-specialized care to a hyper-select population of women-in-need.
+In her words: Kind of like Planned Parenthood, but totally different.
+In my words: Identical to Planned Parenthood, with a different logo.

-In Houston (Harris County) where I live, there are over 28,000 nonprofits.
-That’s nearly one organization per 166 people — numbers don’t lie, but they also don’t tell the whole truth.
+In Houston (Harris County) where I live, there are nearly 30,000 nonprofits.
+That’s nearly one organization per 160 people — numbers don’t lie, but they also don’t tell the whole truth.
 Many of these institutions are doing great work.
-However, unless this student herself had the answer to all women’s reproductive issues, I felt compelled to encourage her to spend some time working within the field.
+However, unless the aforementioned student or other NPO founders have the answer to whatever cause they want to support, I feel compelled to encourage them to spend time working within the field.
 You know, before making the leap to incorporating, identifying a board, filing with the state/IRS, putting together an inaugural fundraising plan, crafting a marketing/branding strategy, etc., etc., etc.

 There are some great, new nonprofits out there.
-Some have found a niche, aren’t duplicative in their efforts and have traction — I volunteer on the board for one such organization, and got involved because of the founders’ passion.
-We did it the right way by putting together a strong team that is playing the long game.
+Some have found a niche, aren’t duplicative in their efforts, and have traction.
+I volunteer on the boards for several such organizations, and got involved because of the founders’ passion.
+These organizations did it the right way by putting together strong teams that play the long game.

-I suppose that’s my takeaway: make moves, but first take baby steps.
+I suppose that’s the big takeaway.
+Unlike Paul Rudd from that scene in Forgetting Sarah Marshall: make moves, but first take baby steps.